Can you fight procurement fraud with the right software systems in place?

 As well as in Melbourne, Victoria, ABC News reported: “It’s been an explosive week at the Independent Broad-based Anti-corruption Commission’s (IBAC) hearings into allegations of corruption at the City of Casey.
 The public hearings have blown open allegations of a high-flying developer attempting to pay off not just councillors, but state political candidates, a community group and Aboriginal leaders.”

-If procurement is defined as purchasing of goods and services which offer best value for money, fulfill required function/s in specified time, at the agreed quality levels.
-Procurement fraud would be the corruption of these values for personal gain through dishonest and criminal means.
+If procurement is defined as the purchasing of goods and services which offer the best value for money, fulfill required function/s in a specified time, at the agreed quality levels, then procurement fraud would be the corruption of these values for personal gain through dishonest and criminal means.